masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ### Register reference

-While import "copies" the contents, `regref` or Register reference allows to reference (not copy) an existing register in the call hierarchy.
+While import "copies" file-scope declarations, `regref` or Register reference allows code to reference (not copy) an existing register in the call hierarchy.

 The syntax of `regref` is similar to `import` but the semantics are very different.
-While `import` looks through Pyrope files, `regref` looks through the instantiation hierarchy for matching register names. `regref` only can get a reference to a register, it can not be used to import functions or variables.
+While `import` looks through Pyrope files, `regref` looks through the instantiation hierarchy for matching register names or paths. `regref` only gets a reference to a register; it can not import functions, constants, types, or ordinary variables.

-Visibility follows the `pub` rule ([Visibility](04-variables.md#visibility-private-by-default-pub-to-export)):
+`regref` is independent of `pub` ([Visibility](04-variables.md#visibility-private-by-default-pub-to-export)):

-* In **debug statements** (`assert`, `test`, `puts`, monitors), `regref` can read any register, `pub` or not.
+* In **debug statements** (`assert`, `test`, `puts`, monitors), `regref` can read any register.
-* In **synthesizable code**, `regref` can only attach to registers declared `pub reg`.
+* In **synthesizable code**, `regref` can attach to an instantiated register outside the local scope.
 The attached reference behaves exactly like a local `reg`: bare reads return the `q` value, assignments drive the `din` input, and stage inference classifies it like any state register (see [Pipelining](06c-pipelining.md)).
 Because every access crosses the flop boundary, a `regref` connection is sequential by construction — it can never create a combinational path between distant modules.